SlashDevSlashGnoll/slashdevslashgnoll.github.io/_posts/2020-11-29-unit-testing-combine.md

 testScheduler.advance(by: 1)
 ~~~

 This moves the test scheduler's clock forward by 1 and causes it to process any events that have been scheduled to run at that point.
-We should have received
+The rest of the test code
-a value in our `values` array that we had set up in that example.
+was collecting output values so after advancing the clock we should have received a value in our `values` array that we had set up in that example.

 ~~~swift
 XCTAssertEqual("user@company.com", values.first)